ni/measurement-plugin-python/examples/nivisa_dmm_measurement/README.md

 - NI Instrument Simulator v2.0
 - HP/Agilent/Keysight 34401A DMM

 By default, this example uses a physical instrument or a simulated device created in NI MAX.
 To automatically create a simulated device when running the measurement or TestStand sequence, follow the steps below:
 - Create a `.env` file in the measurement service's directory or one of its parent directories (such as the root of your Git repository or `C:\ProgramData\National Instruments\MeasurementLink\Services` for statically registered measurement services).
-- Add the following options to the `.env` file to enable simulation via the driver's option string:
+- Add the following option to the `.env` file to enable simulation via the driver's `simulate`
+  parameter:

   ```
   MEASUREMENTLINK_VISA_DMM_SIMULATE=1